Is A Skillet A Frying Pan: Think Again Before You Cook

 Skillets and frying pans also differ in their roles.
 A skillet is commonly used for baking, broiling, braising sauces, cooking vegetables, or roasting food.
 On the other hand, a frying pan is used to sear meats, shallow fry meat, sauté food, and brown food.

-We have outlined the different features of a skillet and frying pan, we believe we have answered the question – is a Skillet a Frying Pan?
+I have outlined the different features of a skillet and frying pan, I believe I have answered the question – is a Skillet a Frying Pan?
 Enjoy reading the article and share the information too!